-If the skin gets infected then you would be emollient, one with an equal mix of liquid paraffin and white soft paraffin, maybe a good choice.
+If the skin gets infected then you would use an emollient.
+One with an equal mix of liquid paraffin and white soft paraffin, may be a good choice.

 For a steroid treatment an ointment is a better choice.
 They contain less additives than a cream.

 One thing that might be worth considering using is a compression stocking.
 They help to improve the blood flow.

 There are some things you can do to help improve circulation in your legs.

 Doing exercise is one thing.
 It helps push the blood your veins.